 Training and seminar revenues are based on the satisfaction of performance obligations at a point in time, which is the completion of the event.
 Memberships are based on the satisfaction of performance obligations over time, which is one year.
 Training and seminar or membership fees received in advance are deferred to the applicable period in which the performance obligation is performed.
-Total revenue recognized at a point in time is \$25,970 and \$19,701 for December 31, 2019 and 2018, respectively.
-Total revenue recognized over time is \$61,237 and \$65,250 for December 31, 2019 and 2018, respectively
+Total revenue recognized at a point in time is \$10,017 and \$25,970 for the years ended December 31, 2020 and 2019, respectively.
+Total revenue recognized over time is \$66,650 and \$61,237 for the years ended December 31, 2020 and 2019, respectively.